confluentinc/apac-workshops/datascience-ksql-realtimepredictions/readme.md

 * Pre-built connectors (CDC from PostgreSQL, sink to MongoDB)
 * Control Center UI including ksqlDB flow view
 * Integrated connectors in ksqlDB
+* `[oracle-setup]{oracle-setup/}` will have the same setup with Oracle Database and Confluent CDC Connector and a transaction testdata generator.

 __Logical architecture__